AdamJeddy/For-Future-Me/_posts/The-Kite-Runner/2022-7-12-The-Kite-Runner.md

 ### CHAPTER ELEVEN
-- "There are only three real men in this world, Amir," he’d say.
+> "There are only three real men in this world, Amir," he’d say.
 He’d count them off on his fingers: America the brash savior, Britain, and Israel.
 "The rest of them—" he used to wave his hand and make a phht sound "—they’re like gossiping old women."

-- In Baba’s view, Israel was an island of "real men" in a sea of Arabs too busy getting fat off their oil to care for their own.
+> In Baba’s view, Israel was an island of "real men" in a sea of Arabs too busy getting fat off their oil to care for their own.
 "Israel does this, Israel does that," Baba would say in a mock-Arabic accent.
 "Then do something about it!
 Take action.
 You’re Arabs, help the Palestinians, then!"

+Baba's criticism of Arab nations for their inaction, especially regarding the Palestinian issue, reflects his frustration with what he perceives as acceptance and complacency.
+By saying they are "**too busy getting fat off their oil to care for their own**," he is critiquing these nations for not utilizing their wealth and resources to make meaningful changes or support their neighbors.

+His views mirror attitudes in the era in which the story is set, mainly regarding the admiration for Western countries.
+His opinions on Israel and Arab nations also touch on sensitive geopolitical issues that are still relevant today, including the Israeli-Palestinian conflict and the role of Arab countries in it.

 - I tried to get Baba to enroll in ESL classes to improve his broken English.
 But he scoffed at the idea.
 "Maybe I’ll spell ‘cat’ and the teacher will give me a glittery little star so I can run home and show it off to you," he’d grumble.